Team

 Ollie leads MEAM’s work to transform services, systems and policy for people experiencing multiple disadvantage.
 His role covers team leadership, strategy, governance and fundraising, as well as regular work with local areas and national policymakers.

-Ollie joined MEAM as the inaugural Director in 2009 and reports to the MEAM Programme Board.
+Ollie joined MEAM as the inaugural Director in 2009 and reports to the MEAM Board.
 Prior to MEAM, Ollie worked at Homeless Link as Head of Policy and before that on specific projects related to housing and migration.
 He has also worked in local government and at a policy consultancy.

 Anna Suswillo